Hokan-Ashir/SFGameDataEditor/src/main/java/README.md

 # How YOU can help
  - Report new issues about bugs, typos, code advises etc. via https://github.com/Hokan-Ashir/SFGameDataEditor/issues/new
  - Report of spell parameters which you aware of, those which marked as "???"
- - Write French and German localization files, look a like existing "configuration_EN.xml" one
+ - Write French localization file, look a like existing "configuration_EN.xml" one, or correct existing ones
  - Download source code, change, refactor it, write me to commit changes
  - Fork this hub and make own version of editor